Rajeon/NotesForJava/README.md

 Why spring boot is used for Microservices?
 Spring Boot enables building production-ready applications quickly and provides non-functional features: Embedded servers which are easy to deploy with the containers.
 It helps in monitoring the multiples components.
 It helps in configuring the components externally.

+A microservice is a small, loosely coupled distributed service.
+Microservice Architectures evolved as a solution to the scalability and innovation challenges with Monolith architectures (Monolith applications are typically huge – more 100, 000 line of code).
+It allows you to take a large application and decompose or break into easily manageable small components with narrowly defined responsibilities.

+Reasons to use microservices:
+For a large application, it is difficult to understand the complexity and make code changes fast and correctly, sometimes it becomes hard to manage the code.
+Applications need extensive manual testing to ensure the impact of changes.
+For small change, the whole application needs to be built and deployed.
+The heavy application slows down start-up time.

+Benefits of microservices:
+Small Modules –
+Application is broken into smaller modules which are easy for developers to code and maintain.
+Easier Process Adaption –
+By using microservices, new Technology & Process Adaption becomes easier.
+You can try new technologies with the newer microservices that we use.
+Independent scaling –
+Each microservice can scale independently via X-axis scaling (cloning with more CPU or memory) and Z-axis scaling (sharding), based upon their needs.
+Unaffected –
+Large applications remain largely unaffected by the failure of a single module.
+DURS –
+Each service can be independently DURS (deployed, updated, replaced, and scaled).

+Restrictions of microservices:
+Configuration Management –
+As it becomes granular the headache comes for configuring the services and monitoring those.
+You need to maintain configurations for hundreds of components across environments.
+Debugging –
+Tracking down the service failure is painstaking job.
+You might need to look into multiple services across different components.
+Centralized Logging and Dashboards are essential to make it easy to debug problems.
+Automation – Because there are a number of smaller components instead of a monolith, you need to automate everything – Builds, Deployment, Monitoring etc.
+Testing –
+Needs a greater effort for end to end testing as it needs all the dependent services to be up and running.

+Microservice frameworks for java:
+There are several microservices frameworks that you can use for developing for Java.
+Some of these are:

+Spring Boot –
+This is probably the best Java microservices framework that works on top of languages for Inversion of Control, Aspect Oriented Programming, and others.
+Dropwizard –
+Dropwizard pulls together stable, mature libraries from the Java ecosystem into a simple, light-weight package that lets you focus on getting things done.
+Restlet –
+Restlet Framework helps Java developers build better web APIs that follow the REST architecture style.
+Spark –
+A micro-framework for creating web applications in Kotlin and Java 8 with minimal effort.